Skip to main content

 For some reason, the programming operation ended early and the command station returned to normal mode (left service mode) before it should have.

-This error can occur when some operations are performed in JMRI durring programming.
-Turning track power on durring a programming operation on an XpressNet is one example of how to create this error.
+This error can occur when some operations are performed in JMRI during programming.
+Turning track power on during a programming operation on an XpressNet is one example of how to create this error.

-If you haven't performed any operations durring your programming sequence, this error, might indicate that you've selected the wrong command station type in the preferences.
+If you haven't performed any operations during your programming sequence, this error, might indicate that you've selected the wrong command station type in JMRI Preferences.
 Check that.
-If that's correct and it's still happening, ask for help on the JMRI users list.
+If that's set correctly and error 310 still shows up, ask for help on the JMRI users list.

 The data between the PC and the Command Station was corrupted and the corruption was detected before the Command Station processed the request.